 - The footbar can be positioned at different heights to accommodate various exercises.

-Pilates can sort of seem like yoga, in the sense that form and technique are always your top priorities!
+Pilates can seem like yoga in the sense that form and technique are always your top priorities!

 When using a Pilates reformer, it’s important to focus on proper alignment and form to avoid injury and get the most out of your workout.

 Keep your shoulders relaxed away from your ears, engage your core, and maintain a neutral spine throughout each exercise.
 Make sure your feet, knees, and hips are in proper alignment and avoid locking your joints.

 As you advance in Pilates, the specific exercises are important, but so are the transitions between exercises.
 The speed and form you demonstrate when transitioning from one exercise to another are also a part of the Pilates experience.
 If you ever watch a true Pilates athlete, you will notice that their transitions are as meticulous and focused as the rest of their workout.

 Essential Reformer Exercises for Beginners

 First, you’ll want to learn the basic exercises.